Dover, DE

 About Dover, DE

-Dover is a mid-sized city in Delaware with a population of 39,491 residents.
-The median household income is $58,336 per year, which is near the national average.
-The median age in Dover is 35.1 years.
+Dover is a mid-sized city located in Delaware with a population of 39,491 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $58,336 per year, which is 22% below the national median of $75,149.
+The median age of 35.1 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Dover Ranks in Delaware